Nel Tarleton: Boxing style

-Tarleton lacked a punch, but was immensely skilful, winning most of his important fights on points.
+Tarleton lacked a punch, but was immensely skillful, winning most of his important fights on points.
 He was tall and very thin.
 He had only one lung from the age of two, but was still able to box successfully until he was 42.

 Professional career

 Born in Liverpool, Tarleton had his first professional fight on 14 January 1926 (his twentieth birthday), when he beat George Sankey on points over ten rounds at Liverpool Stadium.

 He built up an impressive domestic record, with only the occasional defeat, fighting most of his bouts in his hometown of Liverpool.
 Then, in October 1929, he went to the United States and had a number of fights in various venues in New York City, scoring five wins, two losses, and one draw.

 British featherweight title

 His next fight, in November 1930, was a title challenge against the British featherweight champion, Johnny Cuthbert.
 The pair fought a fifteen-round draw in Liverpool Stadium.
 In October 1931, the pair had a rematch at Anfield Football Ground, and this time Tarleton won on points.

 In November 1932, he defended his British title against Tommy Watson, in Liverpool Stadium, and lost on points.